antonioSF/html/README.md

 * Compress and optimize images and resources (CSS, JavaScript).

 * Provide support for different browsers and, if requested, to legacy browsers (IE).

+* Always check your website against the [WebAIM checklist](https://webaim.org/standards/wcag/checklist).

+#### ARIA
+Accessible Rich Internet Applications (ARIA)  is a set of attributes that define ways to make Web content and Web applications.
+ARIA is a set of special accessibility attributes which can be added to any markup, but is especially suited to HTML.
+* The ```role``` attribute defines a specific role for type of object (such as an article, alert, slider or a button).

 ##### References
 > * [Create Amazing Forms | Web Fundamentals | Google Developers](https://developers.google.com/web/fundamentals/design-and-ux/input/forms/)